mikavilpas/yazi.nvim/README.md

       -- quickfix list, but if you want to change that, you can define it here yazi_opened_multiple_files = function(chosen_files, config, state) end,
     },

+    integrations = {
+      --- What should be done when the user wants to grep in a directory
+      ---@param directory string
+      grep_in_directory = function(directory)
+        -- the default implementation uses telescope if available, otherwise nothing end,
+    },
   },
 }
 ```